 Here are some YouTube thumbnail templates we love that you can try:

-Sizing your YouTube channel art
+The best dimensions for YouTube channel art

 Here’s an example of how banner images look across various platforms: